 In Indie Game: The Movie, Fish talked about his five year struggle with trying to maintain Polytron Corporation by himself after his lead sound designer Jason DeGroot left.
 When showing the game at PAX Prime 2011, Fish risked a lawsuit with his former business partner due to unsettled royalty disputes.
 During development, Fez was completely remade three times due to lack of funding.
 The game was given an (ironic) release date of Friday the 13th of 2012.
 At the Indie Game: The Movie premiere, Fish stated that he currently has no plans to bring Fez to any other platform, but will consider doing so if the game sells well.

 A PC version of Fez was released on May 1, 2013 (Steam page).
 Like the XBLA version, it's listed as being developed by Polytron and published by Trapdoor.

 Gomez receives a letter, from a mysterious man with an eyepatch, telling him to meet him at the top of his town, when he arrives a mysterious object appears in the sky; a cube.
 Gomez suddenly gains the ability to rotate the 2D world in which he lives, and must collect cubes and their counterpart, anti-cubes.

 As a puzzle-platformer, Fez gameplay is primarily map traversal, discovery, and item collection.
 Gomez can innately walk, jump, climb, ledge grab, drop through ledges, push, pick up, and throw items.
 During the opening sequence he gains the ability to rotate the perceived 2D world in 90 degree increments, around the vertical (Y) axis of the screen.
 This reveals that the environment is fully 3D in nature.
 Despite the ability to traverse multiple planes, Gomez can only move and interact with the 2D plane relative to the player, and will always migrate to the foreground layer when possible.
 For example, he cannot enter a doorway from the side, or when a background passage is obscured by a foreground object – even if Gomez is standing between them.
 He appears shadowed when in the background layer, and a silhouette when completely obscured behind the environment.
-(If you listen carefully, the music also becomes muffled.)
+(The music also becomes muffled.)